The problem with tutorials

-The Remote - Containers extension for VS Code does exactly this.
+The Dev Containers extension for VS Code does exactly this.
 It contains both the mechanism for configuring a Docker container as a dev environment, as well as allowing you to connect to that environment from VS Code.
 It does this by installing a small server component within the container that your local VS Code talks to.
 You then develop just like you would if you were local, but VS Code is attached to the container environment instead of your local environment.

 In order to create a containerized dev environment, you would ordinarily have to know a thing or two about Docker.
 A lot of people do, but a lot of people don't (you can't see me, but my hand is in the air), so the extension tries to abstract the container setup process away as much as possible.
 I set up a new Python container.
 A wizard walks you through selecting the base image and Python version.
 It then gives you the opportunity to add additional software to the image via a picker list.
 In this case, I add the Azure CLI, Dotnet CLI and PowerShell…